 Note!
 In order for the accessibility settings to be valid during an exam, the settings should have been activated before the student starts the exam.
-If the accessibility settings need to changed during an ongoing exam, there's a guide on how to do that (click here get to the guide).
+If the accessibility settings need to be changed during an ongoing exam, there's a guide on how to do that (click here to jump to that part).

 Then search for a student by entering their first and last name.

-After the student information, there is a section labelled: "Accessibility settings".
-By checking the different boxes you can choose what settings the student should have.
-The only exception is if the teacher that creates the exam chooses the option "No students" to use this accessibility settings.
+After the student information, there is a section labeled: "Accessibility settings".
+By checking the different boxes, you can choose the student's settings.
+The only exception is if the teacher who creates the exam chooses the option "No students" to use these accessibility settings.
 In order for these settings to be valid during an ongoing exam, the settings must have been activated before the student starts an exam.

-If you realise that correct settings are not activated during an ongoing exam, there are 2 option:
+If you realize that correct settings are not activated during an ongoing exam, there are 2 options: